 Academic departments are the main point of contact for J-1 scholars who research, study, and teach at Michigan Tech.
 The J-1 Exchange Visitor Program promotes the mutual exchange of ideas between Americans and foreign nationals and to stimulate international collaborative teaching and research efforts.
 The exchange of research scholars and professors encourages interchange, mutual enrichment and linkages between research and educational institutions in the United States and those of other countries.

-- A signed approval letter from the Vice President for Research Office, in line with the Foreign Visitor Approval Process.
+- If scholar is self-funded or externally funded then a signed approval letter from the Vice President for Research Office for scholars funded through sources outside of Michigan Tech, as noted in the Foreign Visitor Approval Process .

 - A completed J-1 Exchange Visitor (Scholar) Department Head Approval and Eligibility form.
 (The department head should sign the from on page 1, and the sponsor should sign the verification of eligibility on page 2.)

 - A clear copy of the photo page of the passport of each person entering the country (scholar and dependents, if any).
 Each name on the DS-2019 must be identical to the names on the passports.
 Having copies of the passports will avoid delays.